nhsconnect/FHIR-CDS/pages/overview/overview_release_notes.md

 The next version of the CDS API Implemenation Guide will introduce additional guidance and introduce the UEC Encounter Report.
 It is proposed as a Release Candidate to be published in spring 2020.

 ## 1.1.1-alpha ##
+* Evaluate ServiceDefinition interaction page updated, with cardinality of 'inputData' element updated from 0..1 to 0..*.
+* General minor changes to wording and grammar for clarity
 * Added Clinical Safety Case Report and associated Hazard Log